kedaramrolkar/StockService/README.md

 Run the packaged jar:
 > java -jar target\StockApi-0.1.0.jar

 # NOTE:
-The project is madeup of RestFul web services hence to use the services you need to use proper REST Client e.g. Advanced REST Client for Chrome.
+The project is madeup of RESTful web api, hence to use the services you will need to use proper REST Client. e.g. Advanced REST Client for Chrome.

 # Create Stock